WD16: Subroutine instructions

+JSR calls a subroutine.
+A group of six bits specifies the addressing mode.
 The JSR instruction can save any register on the stack.
 Programs that do not need this feature specify PC as the register (JSR PC, address) and the subroutine returns using RTN PC.
-If a routine were called with, for example, "JSR R4, address", then the old value of R4 would be saved on the top of the stack and the return address (just after JSR) would be in R4.
+If a routine were called with, for example JSR R4, address, then the old value of R4 would be saved on the top of the stack and the return address (just after JSR) would be in R4.
 This lets the routine gain access to values coded in-line by specifying (R4)+ or to in-line pointers by specifying @(R4)+.
 The autoincrementation moves past these data, to the point at which the caller's code resumes.
-Such a routine would have to specify RTN R4 to return to its caller.
+Such a routine would specify RTN R4 to return to its caller.

 The JSR PC,@(SP)+ form can be used to implement coroutines.
 Initially, the entry address of the coroutine is placed on the stack and from that point the JSR PC,@(SP)+ instruction is used for both the call and the return statements.
 The result of this JSR instruction is to exchange the contents of the PC and the top element of the stack, and so permit the two routines to swap control and resume operation where each was terminated by the previous swap.

+PRTN deletes a number of parameters from the stack and returns.
+PRTN is the WD16's answer to the PDP-11's convoluted MARK instruction.
+Unlike MARK, PRTN executes in program space and can use any register as a linkage register.
+For this explanation, R5 will be used as the linkage.
+First, the caller pushes R5 on the stack.
+Next, any number of word arguments may be placed on the stack.
+The caller then puts the number of argument words + 1 into R5.
+The caller executes a JSR R5,address instruction which pushes the number of argument words + 1 onto the stack, places the return address in R5, and jumps to the subroutine.
+After executing its code, the subroutine terminates with a PRTN R5.
+PRTN doubles the number on the top of stack and adds it to SP, deleting the parameters.
+PRTN then continues by returning to caller with the equivalent of an RTN R5, loading R5 into PC and popping R5.